mathjeff/Mapper/README.md

         java -Xms200m -Xmx4g -jar x-mapper.jar <other x-mapper arguments>

     --num-threads <count> number of threads to use at once for processing.
 Higher values will run more quickly on a system that has that many CPUs available.

+    --cache-dir <dir> save and load analyses from this directory to save time.
+      Currently what we save here is most of our analyses of the reference genomes (information relating to --infer-ancestors is not currently saved).
+      You may specify the same <dir> for multiple executions; data is actually stored in an appropriate subdirectory.

 To make changes to X-Mapper, see [DEVELOPING.md](DEVELOPING.md)